What is the After Birth Listening Service

 Please speak to your community midwife or health visitor for more information on the After Birth Listening Service.

-The best way to access the service is to speak to the Patient Advice and Liaison Service (PALS) by telephoning 024 7686 5550, or in person at their office in main reception.
+The best way to access the service is to speak to the Patient Advice and Liaison Service (PALS) by telephoning 024 7686 5550, or by emailing PALS@geh.nhs.uk.